The Complete Guide to Trumpet Lesson Pricing

 Unfortunately, pre-recorded lessons cannot be compared to the quality of live one-on-one lessons where the teacher can customize the lesson material just for you, provide live feedback on your playing in real time, and help you become better at practicing and performing.
 For those looking to progress quickly, live 1-on-1 lessons are the better choice.
 At Lesson With You, you can find affordable trumpet lessons starting at just $35 for a half hour.

-What Do I Learn in Trumpet Lessons?
+What Do Students Learn in Trumpet Lessons?

 Trumpet Techniques